samanthaming/samanthaming.com/content/tidbits/11-setting-default-parameters.md

 ---
 title: Setting Default Parameters in JavaScript
 description: The old way was to use a ternary operator to assign the default value if it was undefined.
-With ES6, you can set the default value right inside the function parameters...
+With ES6, you can set the default value right inside the function parameters.
 tags: [javascript]
 order: 11
 createdAt: 2018-4-14